Cars clog highways as families flee East Troublesome Fire in Colorado - Local News 8

 Dry weather conditions

 Strong winds and dry weather are fueling an explosive growth of fires in Colorado.
-And the weather conditions are likely to stay the same for the next couple of days.
+And conditions are likely to stay the same for the next couple of days.

 The dry conditions will remain until Friday night, when some light precipitation will begin as rain and then turn into snow for the weekend, according to CNN meteorologist Brandon Miller.
 The weekend snow of a couple inches could finally help firefighters contain the flames.
 As of now, 93% of the West remains under some sort of drought condition.

-Note: Correction: An earlier version of this story misstated how people in Colorado vote.
-While ballots are mailed to every registered voter, residents can cast ballots in person if they choose.